Newton Township, Buchanan County, Iowa: Early years

+Twentieth century

+With the introduction of Rural Free Delivery in 1902, both the Newtonville and Monti post offices closed.
+During that year, Newtonville's population was 27.

 In 1911, the village of Kiene was founded 1.5 miles west of Monti at 42.384°N 91.661°W (Section 4), the result of a planned railway through the area.
 Kiene was named after Henry Kiene or Peter Kiene, presidents of the proposed rail line, who planned a rail route west from Dubuque toward Independence in 1903.
 The Chicago, Anamosa and Northern (CAN) Railway was built through Newton Township in 1912 and passed through both Kiene and Monti.
 Monti soon became a small but bustling community, with stores, a blacksmith shop, a bank, and a flag station.
-In 1902, Monti's population was 110, and in 1920, it was 100.
+In 1900, Monti's population was 110, and in 1920, it was 100.

+While Monti and Kiene were boosted by the CAN Railway, Newtonville began to founder.
+According to a 1914 history of the area, "the village of Newtonville [was] seriously handicapped by the lack of transportation facilities, and consequently has never reached a stage of development.
+There are one or two lodges there and one church: the Wesleyan Methodist".
 The old Newtonville Congregational Church was moved to Kiene in June 1914, and a new church was built at Newtonville.
+Around this time, the Newtonville Church had around 65 members.
 Kiene was a village of 25 residents in 1914.
-In 1924, Kiene's population was 17; in 1940, it was just 8.
+In 1924, Kiene's population was 17.

 The post-World War I years saw a decline in the area's population.
 The CAN railroad was sold for scrap during World War II.
-The Newtonville, Erin, and Atlantic areas emptied.
+The Newtonville area emptied.

+By 1940, Kiene's population was just 8.
+The Kiene post office closed in 1944.
 By 1955, the only structure remaining at Kiene was the church.

+The Newtonville School district buildings were sold at auction on March 1, 1947.
+Included in the sale were the 22 ft by 28 ft schoolhouse and two outbuildings.

 The official 1956 school district map for Buchanan County shows only the locations of Kiene and Monti; by this time, the other villages were gone.
 The Kiene Women's Fellowship organization and other groups were meeting at the church into the 1960s.
 The Kiene Congregational Church closed in 1970, its congregation merged into the Church of Christ United in Winthrop.

 The school at Monti closed in 1966, with the disbanding of the Monti Consolidated School District.
 The northern portions of the district went to East Buchanan Community School District, while the southern areas were ceded to North Linn Community School District.

 Today the only settlement left in Newton Township is Monti; traces of the old railroad grade can still be seen at the northern edge of the hamlet.
 St. Patrick's Catholic Church at Monti ceased regular masses in 2005.